bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/maria.gugulea/index.md

 When motion is detected, it sends a digital signal to the Raspberry Pi Pico W, prompting it to initiate facial recogntion via the ESP32-CAM.
 This mechanism ensures that the camera is only activated when necessary, conserving power and computational resources while increasing system efficiency.

-### 4. ESP32-CAM
+### 4. SEN0359 Fingerprint Sensor

-The ESP32-CAM is a compact camera module with onboard image processing capabilities.
-Upon receiving a trigger signal from the Raspberry Pi Pico W, it captures an image of the individual near the enterance.
+The SEN0359 fingerprint sensor is a compact biometric module designed for precise fingerprint capture and recognition.
+When triggered by the Raspberry Pi Pico W, it scans the fingerprint of the user attempting access.

-Facial recognition is performed locally on the device, comparing the captured face against stored profiles.
-If a match is found, a success response is sent back to the Pico W via UART.
-The ESP32-CAM plays a key role in enabling biometric access control, forming the core of the system's intelligent decision-making.
+Fingerprint matching is processed directly on the sensor module, comparing the scanned print against stored fingerprint templates.
+If a match is detected, the sensor sends a success signal back to the Pico W via UART.
+The SEN0359 serves as a crucial component in the biometric access system, providing reliable and secure user authentication.

 ### 5. SG90 Servo Motor